Call us on

 0370 1500 100

 I am a Partner within the family law team in Sheffield.
-I assist the national head of family law Martin Loxley with complex high asset ancillary relief cases.
+I assist Martin Loxley with complex high asset ancillary relief cases.
 My role also involves dealing with divorce and financial issues arising from divorce.
 Children's disputes including acting for parents and grandparents in applications under section 8 of Children Act.
 I have specialised in dealing with matrimonial affairs since 1993.

 Part of the work is now dealing with pre and post separation agreements for couples who are not married.

 Zoe is "very down to earth and practical" - Chambers & Partners 2017

 I really enjoy meeting people and the idea of helping others through difficult times has always been very rewarding to me.